Lilian Velez: Murder

 After the success of Sa Kabukiran, LVN Pictures decided to cast Jaime de la Rosa as Velez's leading man in her next film.
 The decision caused distress on the part of Anzures, who had seemingly become obsessed with the married Velez.
-At 1:00 am of June 26, 1948, Anzures paid an unexpected visit to the Quezon City home of Velez.
-Upon his arrival, he stabbed Velez to death and a housemaid who had come to her mistress's assistance.
-The crime was committed within view of Velez's toddler daughter Vivian, who was unharmed during the incident.
-Anzures was promptly arrested, tried and convicted for the murders.
+At 1:00 am of June 26, 1948, Anzures went to Velez' home at Pulog Street in Santa Mesa Heights, Quezon City.
+Upon his arrival, he stabbed Velez to death and a housemaid, identified only as Pacita, who had come to her mistress's assistance.
+The crime was witnessed by Velez's toddler daughter Vivian, who was unharmed during the incident, and another housemaid.
+Anzures fled to Laguna but later surrendered.
+At his trial, Anzures pleaded insanity, claiming to have been under a "fantastic spell" when he committed the crime, but later pled guilty and was sentenced to double-life imprisonment and was ordered to pay P5,000 each to the relatives of his victims.
 The crime and the subsequent trial was a cause célèbre in Manila.
-Anzures later died in jail from tuberculosis; his exact motives for the murder were never fully determined.
+Anzures was later pardoned by President Elpidio Quirino but died from tuberculosis shortly after his release; his exact motives for the killings were never determined.

-She was buried at Manila North Cemetery.
+Velez was buried at Manila North Cemetery.
+Her house in Pulag Street was believed to have been haunted by her spirit until it was demolished to make way for a Buddhist temple.

-1995 film biography
+Legacy

 In 1995, the murder of Lilian Velez was the subject of a high-profile film directed by Carlo J. Caparas.
-Starring award-winning actress Sharon Cuneta as Velez and Cesar Montano as Anzures, the film was one in a string of "true-crime" films churned out by Caparas in the mid-late 1990s.
+Starring Sharon Cuneta as Velez and Cesar Montano as Anzures, the film was one in a string of "true-crime" films churned out by Caparas in the mid-late 1990s.

+Velez' diary was posthumously published and released to the general public in 2023.